How long can I use an ILL item?

 Please note that PASCAL and ILL items are intended for short term use.
 We cannot guarantee that you will have access for an extended period of time.
 For more information, please refer to our Policies page.

 PASCAL items have a built in renewal option.
-To extend your item's due date by 6 weeks, please call/email the Interlibrary Loan Department or visit the front desk.
+To extend your item's due date by 6 weeks, please logon to your Daniel Library account.
+You will be able to renew the item from your account.
+If you have problems please call/email the Interlibrary Loan Department or visit the front desk.
 PASCAL items can only be renewed once.